Empathy Mapping

 1. Transcript loading…

-Teams create empathy maps at the beginning of a project, and use them throughout the design process; they help uncover hidden insights and keep the user front and center.
+Teams create empathy maps at the beginning of a project and use them throughout the design process.
+These maps shed light on hidden insights and keep the user front and center.

 For example, a mobile productivity app team conducts user interviews and then creates empathy maps for different user segments, such as students, remote workers, and busy parents.
 Each empathy map includes details like user thoughts, feelings, needs and pain points related to task management.